leonardshearer/a99-izar/README.md

 Ideas
 https://docs.google.com/document/d/1_deFIbn060b8ypZBWJSGPnqILBLC3JqM8esqJppSUVU/edit?usp=sharing

+To plan individual tasks, we used the Projects tab on GitHub.

-We used GroupMe to communicate and fix issues.
+We used GroupMe to communicate and bring up issues.